GOTADMIN(1) | General Commands Manual | GOTADMIN(1) |

 that were hard-linked from another repository.
 Such hard-links will be

-created by certain git(1) commands.
-By itself,
+created by certain git(1)

-got(1) will never create hard-linked object files.
+will never create hard-linked object files.